derrickgm/ChordCadenza/README.md

 # ChordCadenza
-This program will allow you to improvise and play along with a midi file or other audio source using a midi keyboard.
-It does not require midi keyboard skills or the ability to read mnusic.
+This program will help you to improvise and play along with a midi file or other audio source using a midi keyboard.
+It does not require midi keyboard skills or the ability to read music.

 ## Main Features